aethrvmn/valatsos.gr/content/projects/human-diffusion.md

 ---
-title: "Human-Diffusion"
-draft: false
+type: "page"
+showTableOfContents: true
 ---

+# Human Diffusion

 You can find the repository [here](https://github.com/baledick/Human-Diffusion)

-# Human Diffusion

-### A Q-Learning Process About The Human Migration From Africa
+## A Q-Learning Process About The Human Migration From Africa

 We start by importing the proper modules (equivalent to libraries in R).